 Travel to Kobe from Kyoto

 From Kyoto you can take the Shinkansen to Shin-Kobe station, one direct Hikari train between Kyoto and Shin-Kobe departs each hour.
 The other option is the JR special rapid train that will bring you in only 50 minutes to Sannomiya station.
 Sannomiya station is located in the heart of Kobe.
-It may seems strange to exit at a station that doesn’t has “Kobe” in its name, but Sannomiya station is definitely the best place to start your trip.
+It may seem strange to exit at a station that doesn’t have “Kobe” in its name, but Sannomiya station is definitely the best place to start your trip.
 It is the most central station, well located and all the public transport lines start there!

 Travel to Kobe from Tokyo

 From Tokyo, taking the bullet train (Shinkansen) is your fastest and most comfortable option to reach Kobe.
 There are three Shinkansen you can take; Nozomi, Hikari, and Kodama.
-All the trains stop at Shin-Kobe station, but make sure that you take the one which is bound for Okayama, Hiroshima, or Hakata.
+All the trains stop at Shin-Kobe station but make sure that you take the one which is bound for Okayama, Hiroshima, or Hakata.
 Otherwise, you’ll need to get off at Shin-Osaka station in order to change trains!
 From Shin-Kobe you can take the Local Seishinchuo train that will bring you to Sannomiya station in 2 minutes.
 The total trip will take you a bit over 3 hrs.